commandops/commandops.github.io/posts/lua-scoring-example.md

 end
 ```

-So now if a unit is one of those types, say a Sub, we will override the original value of `points` and set it to something we want like -50.
+So now if a unit is one of those types, say a Sub, we will override the original value of `points` (which we just set to 0 at the top) and set it to something we want like -50.
 It is a negative amount as we are penalizing the side for losing a unit.

 Next we can drill down as much as we want, this next section is using the unit.subtype to bunch some things up - so if there are 4 ddgs in the scen, and all will incur the same penalty we can set that by using the 3203 subtype.
 If there are multuple subtypes that will have the same amount of points we can chain them together with an `or` statement.